RobLoach/pntr_app/README.md

 ## Configuration

-The easiest way is to use our cmake function, which will define the correct stuff for you, and make a nice static lib that can be shared between multiple targets.
+The easiest way is to use our cmake function, which will define the correct stuff for you, and make a nice static-lib that can be shared between multiple targets.
 If you don't want to use cmake, or want something more advanced, check out [ADVANCED](ADVANCED.md).
+For more device-specific targeting, check out [RECIPES](RECIPES.md).

 Here is an example adding it to your project.
 First copy [Findpntr.cmake](cmake/Findpntr.cmake) into your project, then do this: